 Adding Fiber to Your Diet: The Takeaway

 Fiber is an important nutrient in a healthy diet.
 According to the USDA, women need 22-28 grams of fiber per day and men need 28-34 grams of fiber per day.
 But unfortunately, most Americans don't get enough.
-That's why it's crucial to add high fiber foods to your diet.
+That's why it's crucial to add high fiber foods and drinks (like OLIPOP!) to your diet.
 How?
 Check the back label of your products to look for high-fiber foods to add to your cart.
-And don’t forget to add 9 grams of fiber with every can of OLIPOP!
+And don’t forget to add fiber with every sip of OLIPOP!

 Sources

-• The FDA considers 3g or higher a “good” source of fiber and 5g or higher an “excellent” source of fiber.
+- The FDA considers 2.8 to 5.32 grams a "good" source of fiber and 5.6g or higher an "excellent" source of fiber.